 Field-hunting tip

-Look in hydrothermal veins, phosphate-rich sedimentary rocks, and cavities in volcanic rocks country — that is the host setting where messelite typically forms.
+Look in hydrothermal veins, phosphate-rich sedimentary rocks, and cavities in volcanic rocks country, the host setting where messelite typically forms.
 If you start seeing vivianite, siderite, strengite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, radiating aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.